Victorious Johnson urges Britain to move past Brexit divide

 US President Donald Trump tweeted his congratulations on a "great WIN!" and said London and Washington would be able to strike a "massive new trade deal".

-The US State Department said Friday it was "committed" to reaching a comprehensive trade deal with its historic all "once it formally withdraws from the European Union".
+The US State Department said Friday it was "committed" to reaching a comprehensive trade deal with its historic ally "once it formally withdraws from the European Union".

-Labour´s support collapsed on Thursday, with the Tories taking many former strongholds in northern England and Wales that voted to leave.
+Labour´s support collapsed on Thursday, with the Tories taking many former strongholds in northern England and Wales that voted to leave the EU.

 The party lost 59 seats to end up with 203, after what Corbyn admitted had been a "very disappointing night".